Church of Lippe

-The Church of Lippe (Lippische Landeskirche) is a Reformed (Calvinist) member church of the Evangelical Church in Germany that covers what used to be the Principality of Lippe.
+The Church of Lippe (Lippische Landeskirche) is a Reformed (Calvinist) member church of the Protestant Church in Germany that covers what used to be the Principality of Lippe.

-Seat of the church administration is Detmold.
+The seat of the church administration is Detmold.
 The preaching venue of the spiritual leader (Landessuperintendent) of the Church of Lippe is the Redeemer Church in Detmold.
 The Church of Lippe comprises 69 congregations and 148,749 members.
 The Church of Lippe is mostly Reformed with a Lutheran minority (c.
-30,000), 80% of the members belong to one of the 59 Reformed parishes.
+30,000), 80% of the members belonging to one of the 59 Reformed parishes.

 Creeds and memberships

 Its official Creeds are the Athanasian Creed, Nicene Creed, Apostles Creed, Belhar Confession, Heidelberg Catechism.
 Barmen Declaration along with Luther's Small Catechism.

-The denomination is a member of the World Communion of Reformed Churches, of the Union of Evangelical Churches and of the Evangelical Church in Germany, also the Reformed Alliance.
+The denomination is a member of the World Communion of Reformed Churches, of the Union of Evangelical Churches and of the Protestant Church in Germany, also the Reformed Alliance.
 The Lutheran classis, comprising the Lutheran parishes within the Lippe church, is member in the Lutheran World Federation.

 History

 Lutheran worship started in Lemgo in 1522 and by 1533 all the County of Lippe adopted Lutheranism.
 In 1538 the Lippe Diet adopted a Church Order (constitution), which was adapted in 1571.
-Simon VI, Count of Lippe adopted the Reformed Faith in 1605 and promoted its spreading within his county, using his monarchic privilege of cuius regio, eius religio.
-He prevailed with his faith mostly superseding the previously dominant Lutheran faith.
+Simon VI, Count of Lippe adopted the Reformed Faith in 1605 and promoted its spreading within his county, according to the principle cuius regio, eius religio.
+He prevailed, with his faith mostly superseding the previously dominant Lutheran faith.
 A minority, mostly in the city of Lemgo, remained Lutheran and in 1617 the city was granted the right to determine its faith independently of the ruling counts.
 The Church of Lippe was the state church of the County and Principality of Lippe (elevated in 1789) until the end of the monarchy in 1918.

-In 1854 the foundation of Roman Catholic parishes was allowed in Lippe and Reformed, Lutheran and Catholic Christians were granted equal rights.
-In 1877 the separation of church and state started by establishing church-wide bodies independent of the Lippe state government, such as the synod.
+In 1854 the foundation of Catholic parishes was allowed in Lippe and Reformed, Lutheran and Catholic Christians were granted equal rights.
+In 1877, church-wide bodies independent of the Lippe state government were established, such as the synod.
 In 1882 the delegates of the Lutheran parishes joined the synod, the Lutheran parishes form within the Church of Lippe their own classis since 1888.
 As spiritual leader the Lutheran classis is headed by a superintendent.
 The Reformed parishes are organised in six classes.
-After Leopold IV, Prince of Lippe had abdicated on 12 November 1918 his role as supreme governor (summepiscopate; cf. Supreme Governor of the Church of England) of the Lippe church ended.
+After Leopold IV, Prince of Lippe abdicated on 12 November 1918 his role as supreme bishop (summepiscopate) of the Lippe church ended.
 The synod (church parliament) then gained full independence.

 During Nazi period the church accepted into its ministry many pastors persecuted by the government.

 Practices

-Ordination of women and blessing of same-sex marriages were allowed.
+Ordination of women and blessing of same-sex marriages are allowed.